centrifugal/centrifugo/docs/content/blog/index.md

 og_image_height: 960
 ---

+!!!danger

+    This blog has been transferred to the [centrifugal.dev/blog](https://centrifugal.dev/blog).

 Welcome to Centrifugo Dev Blog ❤️

 Here we are talking about real-time messaging topics – not only about Centrifugo server, but also about general related questions, about Centrifuge library, best practices on building real-time messaging servers, cool applications done with WebSocket technology etc.